coderdude1/mcironautKotlinGuide/NOTES.md

 and https://micronaut-projects.github.io/micronaut-serialization/snapshot/guide/#quickStart

+Switching to `@Serdable` on the HelloResponse seems to work?

 Not sure why the response properly serializes with each test by itself and fails without.
 I added the @JsonCreator per the docs, thinking I need to do something else